CitaZane/filler-muggle/README.md

 ## Audits
 [Audit questions](https://github.com/01-edu/public/tree/master/subjects/filler/audit)

- And here is a little helper:
+ And here is a little helper, so you can just copy and pase faster:
  ```bash
  #setup
  docker build -t filler .